 Unfortunately I have no terms of comparison with Plitvice, but Krka did not disappoint at all.
 Awesome unchanged nature views, lots of scenic hiking trails and an impressive set of waterfalls.
 And Krka is also more interactive: you can actually swim in the (cold) waters near the main waterfalls, which on my view makes things a lot more interesting!

 6Indulge in Some Dalmatian Delights

-You know me, there’s always gotta be something about eating.
+You know me, there’s always gotta be something about food.
 And I have lots of love to give for Dalmatian cuisine.
-I think the secret was in the quality of the ingredients.
-There’s a huge concern everywhere about having organic products, often from local farms or small producers and that makes all the difference.
+And I think the secret was in the quality of the ingredients.
+There’s a huge concern everywhere about having organic products, often from local farms or small producers.
 There’s a reason why organic markets and small food stalls are so popular.
 This makes ordinary stuff delicious: I’ve never tasted such delicious tomatoes before!